 Nature, commerce, native traditions and pioneer spirit merge together to create an oasis of adventure on the Oregon Coast.
 First settled thousands of years ago, native tribes found abundant food and a temperate climate.
 These tribes continued to inhabit the region when exploration and trapping in the area began in the early 1800’s.
-And in 1853, a permanent settlement were established by members of the Coos Bay Company.
+And in 1853, a permanent settlement was established by members of the Coos Bay Company.

 Today, forest products, tourism, fishing and agriculture dominate the economy.
 Boating, dairy farming, myrtlewood production, shipbuilding and specialty farm products like cranberries, play a key role.